-When you take a tree right back to its first order branch or the trunk, they tree will begin sending out suckers that are not real branches, but are attached to the bark of the tree.
+When you take a tree right back to its first-order branch or the trunk, the tree will begin sending out suckers that are not real branches, but are attached to the bark of the tree.

-Over time these suckers grow into branches which are weakly attached to the tree and can fall easily during storms and heavy winds.
+Over time these suckers grow into branches that are weakly attached to the tree and can fall easily during storms and heavy winds.

 Will a tree die if you cut the top off?

 We have entered a bit of a grey area in the realm of tree pruning as there is a pruning technique called pollarding.
 This is where the tops of small trees are cut off to allow sucker shoots to grow out of them.
 This is normally done on smaller flowering trees such as a crepe myrtle to enhance the flower output.
 This is something that needs to be done every year or two.

 There are also cases such as when a tree has grown very tall and is nearing electrical lines or poses a threat to your property.

 The reason we recommend avoiding topping a tree is it destroys the structure of the tree and you are left dealing with an endless supply of sucker shoots.
 It might be a cheap form of tree pruning initially, but it will cost you in the long run as you will need an arborist out every second year to control the sucker growth.

 Cost Calculator for Tree Lopping

 Is a tree pruning sealer necessary?